telepresenceio/telepresence/docs/index.md

 ## Introduction

 Have you ever wanted the quick development cycle of local code while still having your code run within a remote Kubernetes cluster?
-Telepresence gives you a local development environment for your Kubernetes service while still:

-1. Giving your code access to Services in a remote Kubernetes cluster.
+Telepresence allows you to develop locally, running your code on your machine, while still making your code appear as if it is running in Kubernetes.

+1. **Your local process can talk to Kubernetes `Services` and cloud databases.**
-2. Giving your code access to cloud resources like AWS RDS or Google PubSub, even if they're only accessible from within your cluster.
+   Your local process can access `Services` in the remote Kubernetes cluster, as well as cloud resources like AWS RDS even if they're in a private VPC.
-3. Allowing Kubernetes to access your code as if it were in a normal pod within the cluster.
+2. Your local process has **the same environment variables and Kubernetes volumes** as the real pod.
+   That means you can use `Secret`, `ConfigMap`, Downward API etc. even as your code runs locally.
+3. **The Kubernetes cluster can talk to your local process.**
+   Other `Services`, your `LoadBalancer` or your `Ingress` can send queries to the local process you are running.

 **IMPORTANT:** Telepresence is currently in initial stages of development, so we expect it to change rapidly based on user feedback.